anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 # Requirements Discussion and Mapping to Solution-Elements {#req-sol}

-Based on the intended target environment described in {{sup-env}} and the application examples described in {{sup-env}} the following requirements are derived to support bootstrapping of pledges in responder mode (acting as server).
+Based on the intended target environment described in {{sup-env}} the following requirements are derived to support bootstrapping of pledges in responder mode (acting as server).

 * To facilitate the communication between a pledge in responder mode and registrar, additional functionality is needed either on the registrar or as a stand-alone component.
   This new functionality is defined as registrar-agent and acts as an agent of the registrar to trigger the pledge to generate requests for voucher and enrollment.
 These requests are than provided by the  registrar-agent to the registrar.